Beveridgean Unemployment Gap: Unemployment gap in the United States, 1951--2019

 \section{Unemployment gap in the United States, 1951--2019}

-We apply formula \eqref{e:u} to measure the unemployment gap in the United States over the 1951--2019 period.
-The first step is to estimate the sufficient statistics: Beveridge elasticity, recruiting cost, and social value of nonwork.
+Next we use sufficient-statistic formula \eqref{e:u} to measure the unemployment gap in the United States between 1951 and 2019.
+The first step is to estimate the sufficient statistics: Beveridge elasticity, social value of nonwork, and recruiting cost.

-\subsection{Beveridge elasticity ($\e$)}
+\subsection{Beveridge elasticity}

-We estimate the Beveridge elasticity by OLS regression of log vacancy rate on log unemployment rate.
-Since the Beveridge curve shifts over time, we separately estimate the elasticity on the seven subperiods during which the Beveridge curve is stable: 1951Q1--1959Q2, 1959Q4--1971Q1, 1971Q3--1975Q1, 1975Q3--1987Q3, 1990Q1--1999Q1, 2001Q1--2009Q3, and 2010Q1--2019Q4.
-One such regression is illustrated in figure~\ref{f:gap}, panel~A; the results on each subsample are displayed in figure~\ref{f:gap}, panel~B.
+We estimate the Beveridge elasticity in the United States by regressing log vacancy rate (from figure~\ref{f:v}) on log unemployment rate (from figure~\ref{f:u}).
+The data are quarterly from 1951Q1 to 2019Q4, so the sample contains $276$ observations.
+Since the Beveridge curve shifts at multiple points in time, we use the algorithm proposed by \ct{BP98,BP03} to estimate linear models with multiple structural breaks.